paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-06-29-social_media_icons.md

   date: 2010-09-10T23:51:22+01:00
   url: http://nissennetz.wordpress.com
   content: |
     Thank you for these great icons and applause for your great work.
-I'm really happy to see your greut work under a Creative Commons Licence so I can use them in my blog.
+I’m really happy to see your greut work under a Creative Commons Licence so I can use them in my blog.
 Of course with a backlink to you. ;-)

     Will there be an FriendFeed-Icon coming up?